 Investment strategies during the market boom.
-All you need to know

 We are always prepared for when the markets correct.
 As rational investors, we know we should invest more in equity-based investments when the markets are low.
 But, do you know the right action to take when the markets are at a high?